UPDATE: Islamic Republic of Afghanistan Legal System and Research

 - Pashto and Dari are the official languages with other minority languages to be considered official languages in the areas in which they are spoken (Article sixteen).

-The Judiciary in Afghanistan is composed of the Supreme Court, Courts of Appeal and Primary Courts (Article One hundred sixteen, the Constitution of the Islamic Republic of Afghanistan, 2004).
-Travelling courts may be established when needed, on recommendation by the Supreme Court and approval of the President.
+The Judiciary in Afghanistan is composed of the Supreme Court, Courts of Appeal and Primary Courts (Article 116, the Constitution of the Islamic Republic of Afghanistan, 2004).
+Travelling courts may be established when needed, on recommendation by the Supreme Court and approval of the President (Article 2, Law on the Organization and Jurisdiction of Courts in Afghanistan):

-The Judiciary is empowered to resolve disputes between and among individuals, legal entities including the state in accordance with law.
+The Judiciary is empowered to resolve disputes between and among individuals, legal entities including the state in accordance with law (Article 120, Afghan constitution, 2004).

 Cases in court are handled as follows: